 The popup window to set up this action is similar to the virtual keys with two distinctions.
 At (1) you can specify which type of keyboard you want to simulate.
 For most users the 'International Keyboard keys' will be the layout to use but for some who have a different keyboard layout you may want to change it to be able to use specific keys only found on those keyboards.
 The other difference is that because we are no longer using the virtual keys we cannot add key by pressing the keyboard.
 You need to select the keys from the overview section (2).

-Where virtual keys are very high level, low-level keys can make a distinction between the left and right keys on your keyboard such as Alt, Control, Shift and others.
+Where virtual keys are very high level, low-level keys can make a distinction between the left and right keys on your keyboard such as Alt (only normal and right), Control, Shift and others.
 Also differences between the Enter and the Return key can be used.
 Just understand that not all applications or games you use these with may know the difference.

 Using this same system we have opened up the possibility to use the F25-F32 keys.
 Only a few applications will recognize these keys and although they are listed in the low-level key presses actions, their nature is more virtual.